shanjcu/web-framework/docs/jcu-customisations/building.md

        grunt jcu-publish

-   This may complain about uncommitted changes in the working directory, even if there are none.
-In this case, you can run the final commit manually:
+   If this happens to complain about uncommitted changes in the working directory, even if there are none.
+In this case, you can run the final commit
+   manually:

        grunt buildcontrol:pages